MadameSolette/Stylus/eiszeit-manager.de/dark/README.md

 ```

  - <a href="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/dark/screenshot-section/images/finaly.png">Finaly</a>: Safe the style;
- - It is nessesary you applies the specific URLs, if not, you have the CSS changes on each website with similar classes;
+ - It is nessesary you applies the specific URL's, if not, you have the CSS changes on each website with similar classes;
- - If you want to disable your Join Date (<a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark/screenshot-section/images/join-date-disabled.png">Screenshot</a>), paste the following CSS Code in the Stylus <b>Code 2</b> window:
+ - If you want to disable your Join Date (<a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark/screenshot-section/images/join-date-disabled.png">Screenshot</a>), paste the following CSS Code in the Stylus <b>Code 1</b> window:
 ```css
 #db-spalte-links-new > div:nth-child(3) {
     display: none;